 If PIT or flipper tags are present, record the tag numbers on the datasheet.
-If possible, tagger should read the number aloud clearly and distinctly for the recorder, who should then repeat it back, whilst writing it down, so that any errors can be checked and corrected immediately.
+If possible, the tagger should read the number aloud clearly and distinctly for the recorder, who should then repeat it back, whilst writing it down, so that any errors can be checked and corrected immediately.
 Record each tag number exactly as it appears (i.e., including any hyphens).
 Be careful with letters and numbers that are easily confused.
-Errors in recording data is only one of the key issues that hampers long term mark recapture programs.
+Errors in recording data is one of the key issues that hampers long term mark recapture programs.
+Ensure the 'Tag Checklist' for each kit is cross referenced at the end of the night and all deployed tags are crossed off.

-• Measuring and inspecting a turtle
+6.5 Measuring and inspecting a turtle